signalfx/integrations/heroku/README.md

 ## Installation

 Based on the information you want to collect, there are two ways to integrate with SignalFx.
 Review the appropriate option.

-  * **To collect and send default Heroku metrics**, see <a href="#option1">Option 1: Collect default metrics with the Heroku SignalFx Collector</a>.
+  * To collect and send default Heroku metrics, navigate to **Option 1: Collect default metrics with the Heroku SignalFx Collector**.
-  * **To collect and send properties from heroku-metadata**, as well as configure other smart agent monitors, see <a href="#option2">Option 2: Collect heroku-metadata metrics with the SignalFx Smart Agent Heroku Buildpack</a>.
+  * To collect and send properties from heroku-metadata, as well as configure other smart agent monitors, navigate to **Option 2: Collect heroku-metadata metrics with the SignalFx Smart Agent Heroku Buildpack**.

 ***

-<a name="option1"></a>
 ### Option 1: Collect default metrics with the Heroku SignalFx Collector

 You can use these instructions to collect and send default Heroku metrics to SignalFx.
 Specifically, you can collect: